achabotl/pambox/docs/speech/index.rst

     3             None   Sepsm   snr_env   -6                1  10.314227

-If the distortion parameters are stored in a list of dictionaries, they will be save in separate columsn in the output dataframe.
-Otherwise, they will be saves as tuples in the "Distortion params" column.
+If the distortion parameters are stored in a list of dictionaries, they will be saved in separate columns in the output dataframe.
+Otherwise, they will be saved as tuples in the "Distortion params" column.

 API